Cattle guards: the most efficient means of containing livestock without a gate.

 1. Physical Discomfort

 : Hoofed animals have a flat surface at the end of their legs to place their weight.
 This creates discomfort and a problem with balance when attempting to walk on an uneven surface.
 When placed on a rounded pipe, the hoof will rock forward or backward and create an unstable condition for the animal making it almost impossible for them to balance.
-If your livestock are brave enough to even attempt venturing a leg on, it will quickly discover how difficult it is to balance.
+If your livestock is brave enough to even attempt venturing a leg on, it will quickly discover how difficult it is to balance.
 This physical barrier is an extremely successful DETERRENT for many hoofed animals.

 2. Optical Barrier

-: The seconded barrier element that a round-finish cattle guard creates is mental; an optical barrier.
+: The second barrier element that a round-finish cattle guard creates is mental; an optical barrier.
 Being color blind and having very poor depth perception, the shadows that are projected by the pipe between the rails, amplify the distance and depth between the pipes and will dissuade even the most stubborn or determined animals from thinking about crossing.
 There have been studies on ‘virtual’ barriers that are no more than lines painted on a road to create the same optical illusion as a cattle guard, but they have been shown to have limited success in keeping cows home.

 Picture of a ‘Virtual Cattle Guard’ from Wikipedia: